Techcable/cargo-outdir/README.md

 ## Examples
 #### `$ cargo out`
-Assuming your current crate is named `current-crate`, this wil output something like:
+Assuming your current crate is named `current-crate`, this will output something like:
 ````
 current-crate /Users/techcable/git/current-crate/target/debug/build/current-crate-82e5bb1cb82b68a7/out
 ````